Traffic signs by country: Philippines

-Regulatory road signs – other than the stop and give way signs – are generally circular, with (for prohibitions) a black symbol on a white background within a red border, or (for mandatory instructions) a white symbol on a blue background.
-In some cases circular regulatory signs are placed on white rectangular panels together with text supplementing their meanings.

-Most warning signs display a black symbol on a white background within a red-bordered equilateral triangle.
+Regulatory road signs are generally circular, and most warning signs take the form of a triangle.
 Since 2012, however, a more visibly distinctive design (taken from that used for school signs in the US) has been adopted for pedestrian-related signs: these consist of a fluorescent yellow-green pentagon with black border and symbol.
-Additional panels may be placed below signs to supplement their meanings.

-Guide signs are divided into directional signs, service area signs, route markers, and tourist-related signs, with influence from both American and Australian practice.
-Directional signs use a green background with white letters and arrows.
-Service area signs use a blue background with white letters, arrows, and symbols.
-Tourist-related signs use a brown background with white letters, arrows, and symbols.
-The route marker sign, excluding the AH26 route marker, is based on the Australian National Route marker, but reserved for future use.

-Signs on expressways mostly take elements from Australian motorway/freeway signs.
-Exit signs, wrong way signs and start/end of expressway signs are very similar to Australian freeway signage.
-Traffic instruction signs are textual signs used to supplement warning and regulatory signs.
+The Philippines signed the Vienna Convention on Road Signs and Signals on 8 November 1968, and ratified it on 27 December 1973.

+Qatar

+Road signs in Qatar are regulated under the Qatar Traffic Control Manual (QTCM).
+They closely follow those used in the United Kingdom with certain distinctions.
+They are written in Arabic and English.

 Russia

-Road signs in the Asian part of Russia follow the Vienna Convention, specified in the GOST standard 52290-2004 (the Soviet Union was an original signatory to the convention, but only a few Post-Soviet states are signatories to the convention).
-However, direction signs in the Asian part of Russia omit European route numbers, replaced by Asian route numbers, which are dark blue in background with white lettering, with a few exceptions.
+Road signs in the Asian part of Russia follow the Vienna Convention, specified in the GOST standard 52290-2004 (the Soviet Union was an original signatory to the convention, but only a few post-Soviet states are signatories to the convention).
+However, direction signs in the Asian part of Russia omit European route numbers (which are used in the European part), replaced by Asian route numbers, which are dark blue in background with white lettering, with a few exceptions.
+The same also apples to road signs used in Central Asian countries such as Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.

+Russia signed the Vienna Convention on Road Signs and Signals on 8 November 1968 and ratified it on 7 June 1974.

 Saudi Arabia

-Road signs in Saudi Arabia frequently show their text both in Arabic and English.
-Road signs also indicate which part of the road is for Muslims, and which part is for non-Muslims, for instance near Mecca.
+Road signs in Saudi Arabia are generally written in Arabic and English.
+A particular aspect of Saudi signage is that they indicate areas which are forbidden to non-Muslims in the cities of Mecca and Medina.